Value for Money 63%

 The first is the shape of the place.
 The ski area is spread across a high, flattish plateau with steepish sides, which is joined to a socking great mountain – the 3417m Bellecote.
-This unusual shape suits some skiers really well: and others not at all.
+This unusual shape suits some skiers really well.

 The second thing is that accommodation isn’t concentrated in one resort centre.
-There are ten – count ‘em, TEN – “villages” scattered across the plateau and around its flanks.
+There are 11 – ELEVEN – “villages” scattered across the plateau and around its flanks.
 Some are high, purpose-built and convenient.
 Some are lower, more genuinely villagey in flavour – and less convenient.
-None is big enough to generate much in the way of nightlife.

 In other words, La Plagne is a very particular kind of place.
 Here’s who will like it and who won’t.

 The skiing suits families, cautious intermediates and experts best

 Check out our guide to the mountain for more on La Plagne’s ski area.
 What it does best are gentle blues; and some of the toughest off-piste skiing in the Alps.
 Between these two extremes, there is plenty of blander terrain.

 Several of La Plagne’s villages are great for families.
 In part that’s because so much of the purpose-built accommodation is ski-in, ski-out.
 In part, it’s because of the flattish terrain – perfect for improving children under 10 and their parents (whose legs aren’t quite as strong and sure as they used to be).
 Read our Where to Stay section for more.

 This isn’t the place for night owls

 La Plagne’s nightlife is underpowered, and although many of its mountain restaurants are no match for the likes of Zermatt, the Italian Dolomites or even the Three Valleys there are some good exceptions such as Chez Pat de Sauget and l’Ancolie.